tabishfayyaz/notes-and-books/android-coroutines.md

 Remember to choose the appropriate scope based on your use case: whether you want to cancel everything on failure (`coroutineScope`) or continue with other tasks (`supervisorScope`)!

+### How do you convert a callback to coroutine

+### What is Coroutine Context

+### What is coroutine scope, context and job

+### What is suspendCoroutine and suspendCancellableCoroutine

+### What is lifecycleScope, viewModelScope and GlobalScope

+### How to make a network call using Kotlin coroutines

+### How to make network calls in series using Kotlin coroutines

+### How to make network calls in parallel using Kotlin coroutines

+### How to fetch or insert entity in database using Kotlin Coroutines

+### How to run a long running task using Kotlin Coroutines

+### How to run two long running tasks in parallel using Kotlin Coroutines

+### How to add timeout to a task using Kotlin Coroutines

+### How to handle error in Kotlin Coroutines using Try-Catch

+### How to handle error in Kotlin Coroutines using CoroutineExceptionHandler

+### How to use supervisorScope to ignore error of a task and continue with other task.

+### How write unit-test for ViewModel which uses Kotlin Coroutines and LiveData

 ## Reference
 - https://www.youtube.com/watch?v=lmRzRKIsn1g